OluwaGB/alx-system_engineering-devops/0x02-shell_redirections/README.md

-I tried several times to get this task
+I tried several time to get this task done